jacobhussey/OrganizePro/OrganizePro/README.md

 1. Open a CLI and navigate to the project directory
 1. Run `dotnet ef database update`

-After following the steps above, the application will be properly configured for use.
+After completing the steps above, the application will be properly configured for use.

 ## Entity Relationships
 The entity relationships are as follows: